BenyaminDamircheli/Mirror/README.md

 # Mirror

-### Winner of "Best Use of AI" and "Best Productivity Hack" awards at 2024 NwHacks Hackathon.

 Mirror is a self-hosted multimodal AI tool that can answer questions about all of your files, images, videos, audio and soon online search history and messages!

 Mirror was something that I wish existed, so I built it.